resv/Threat-Hunters-Collection-THC/README.md

 DeepBlueCLI - Aware of a few bugs
  - This is being worked on..

-Remote Access & EDR is the private pro version for my own use, the code is not included in this repo.
+Pro version - Remote Access & EDR is the private pro version for my own use, the code is not included in this repo.

 Please always exercise caution, use only if authorized.